June 22-24: Activate, Leverage and Engage Training, Louisville, Ky.

 Extra tickets for the awards ceremony on Friday, June 28, may only be purchased in advance and online this year.
 No passes will be sold on-site at the conference.

 You must have a conference name badge or a ticket to enter the awards ceremony, and no on-site ticket sales will be available.
-Online sales begin June 3, but sign up now for a reminder alert.
 Tickets are $10 each, plus a service fee, and a credit card is required.
 Buyers can download their admission ticket onto smartphones or print out a paper ticket to show at the entrance to Freedom Hall.
 The number of awards ceremony tickets available is limited due to seating availability at Freedom Hall.
 Additionally, there are parking fees at the entrance of the Kentucky Exposition Center (KEC).
-Alert your parents and other supporters of this new policy so they buy Awards Ceremony tickets in advance.
+Tickets are selling quickly, so alert your parents and other supporters of this new policy so they buy Awards Ceremony tickets in advance.

 For information about KEC parking, go to: www.skillsusa.org/events-training/national-leadership-and-skills-conference/registration-and-logistics/parking/.

-SkillsUSA Shoe Drive Saves Lives Through Clean Water
+SkillsUSA Shoe Drive Saves Lives Through Clean Waterz

 Did you know that more than 685 million people lack access to clean drinking water?
 SkillsUSA is once again partnering with internationally recognized nonprofit WaterStep to help save lives through safe water.
 WaterStep collects and sells gently-used shoes to fund water projects around the world.

 SkillsUSA encourages each student and advisor coming to Louisville to bring just one pair of shoes to conference to donate to this worthy cause.
 Let’s step up our global influence at the National Leadership and Skills Conference June 24-28 in Louisville and help eliminate unsafe drinking water.
 Please pass this request along to your delegation.